Installation

 Methods

-When state is applied to an object by calling state(), State first identifies any methods already present on the object for which there exists at least one override somewhere within the provided state expression.
-These methods will be relocated to the new root state, and replaced on the object with a special delegator method.
+When applied to an owner object by calling state(), State first identifies any methods already present on the owner for which there exists at least one override somewhere within the provided state expression, and relocates these methods to the new root state.
+For all state methods, a special dispatcher method is then instated on the owner at the corresponding key.

-The delegator’s job is to take any subsequent calls it receives and redirect them to the object’s current state, from which State will then locate and invoke the proper stateful implementation of the method.
-Should no active states contain an override for the invoked method, the delegation will default to the object’s original implementation of the method if one exists, or result in a noSuchMethod event otherwise.
+The dispatcher’s job is to redirect all invocations to the owner’s current state, from which State will then locate and invoke the proper stateful implementation of the method.
+If no active states contain an implementation for the invoked method, the invocation will be forwarded to the owner’s original implementation of the method, if one exists, or will cause a noSuchMethod event otherwise.

 function shoot () { return "pew!"; }